mikepartelow/mikepartelow.github.io/docs/_posts/2023-10-31-docker-multi-stage-build-tests.md

 How do we test that our `foundation` image maintains its contract to downstream users?

-We could write a test that inspects our image, by running it or other means, and validates our contracts.
+We could write a test that inspects our image and validates our contracts.

 We could also use multi-stage builds to run our tests during the *build* phase, failing the build if our tests fail.